help-me-mom/ng-mocks/README.md

   .mock(SomeModule)
   .build();

-// If we want to test a component, directive or pipe which wasn't
+// If we want to test a component, directive or pipe which was not
 // exported we should mark it as an 'export'.
-// Doesn't matter how deep it is.
+// Does not matter how deep it is.
 It will be exported to the level of
 // TestingModule.
 const ngModule = MockBuilder(MyComponent, MyModule)
   .keep(SomeModuleComponentDirectivePipeProvider1, {
+    export: true,
+  })
+  .build();

+// If we want to use declarations of a module which were not
+// exported, we should mark the module with the 'exportAll' flag.
+// Then all its imports and declarations will be exported.
+// If the module is nested, then add `export` beside `exportAll`. const ngModule = MockBuilder(MyComponent) .keep(MyModule, {
+    exportAll: true,
+  })
+  .mock(MyNestedModule, {
+    exportAll: true,
     export: true,
   })
   .build();